What Is Exempt & Non-Exempt Property?

 Under Chapter 13

-In a Chapter 13 bankruptcy, the value of your non-exempt property is determine the minimum amount your creditors must get paid through the Chapter 13 payment plan.
+In a Chapter 13 bankruptcy, the value of your non-exempt property determines the minimum amount your creditors must get paid through the Chapter 13 payment plan.
 In a Chapter 13 bankruptcy, you repay some to all of your debts according to a repayment plan approved by the bankruptcy court.

 Under the Bankruptcy Code, a repayment plan can only be approved if, under the plan, the debtor pledges to pay all of their projected disposable income and the unsecured creditors receive the same amount of money they would have received in a Chapter 7 bankruptcy.
 The amount of repayment is decided by what you can afford to pay based on your income and household expenses.
 You submit a monthly budget to the court showing your income and expenses.